Military Intelligence operates Czech National Satellite Centre

-The Czech Republic Satellite Centre (SATCEN CR) will be officially opened on 1 July2018.
-The full organizational structure of SATCEN CR is to be established in January 2019.
-The final operational capability must be, in accordance with NATO (North Atlantic Treaty Organization) Capability Targets reached by 31 December 2019.
-Until December 2019, the main task is to make an active recruitment and training of specialists, technology acquisition and testing process.
-Staff of the SATCEN CR will consist of imagery analyst, experts on geospatial information, photogrammetry, geoinformatics and satellite technics.
-The Ministry of Defence will cover the costs of the SATCEN CR establishment.
+The Czech Republic Satellite Centre (SATCEN CR) was officially opened on 1 July 2018.
+The final operational capability started, in accordance with NATO (North Atlantic Treaty Organization) Capability Targets on 1 January 2020.
+Until December 2019, the main task was to make an active recruitment and training of specialists, technology acquisition and testing process.
+Currently staff of the SATCEN CR consists of imagery analyst, experts on geospatial information, photogrammetry, geoinformatics and satellite technics.
+The Ministry of Defence covers the costs of the SATCEN CR establishment.

 To ensure the realization of the project there is an increase in the peace establishment (PE) of the existing IMINT experts of the Military Intelligence (VZ).
-The assumed number of staff as of 31 December 2019 will be 30 persons in particular in analytical positions and in admission positions, processing and exploitation, dissemination and integration of satellite data.
-They will also take part in some infrastructure projects and preparation of a financial project.
+There are about 30 people in particular in analytical positions and in admission positions, processing and exploitation, dissemination and integration of satellite data.
+They also take part in some infrastructure projects and preparation of a financial project.

 There are some tenders currently underway that are supposed to deliver key technologies, support technologies and the key infrastructure for the SATCEN CR.